Version: April 30, 2026

 This Framework exists to:

-* ensure consistent standards across events;
+* ensure consistent event standards across the platform;

 ---

-* hosting event descriptions;
+* event creation tools;

-* providing judging tools and result recording;
+* judging and scoring tools;

 ---

-* deadlines and stages;
+* setting deadlines and requirements

 ---